datacommonsorg/docsite/custom_dc/custom_data.md

 ### Start the Docker containers with local custom data {#docker-data}

-Once you have configured everything, use the following commands to restart the Docker containers, mapping your input and output directories to the same paths in Docker.
+Once you have configured everything, use the following commands to run the data management container and restart the services container, mapping your input and output directories to the same paths in Docker.

 In one terminal window, from the root directory, run the following command to start the data management container: